delCampoLab/academic-kickstart/content/authors/bonacolta/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/anthony-bonacolta-2a1b11124
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
+#   icon_pack: ai
+#   link: files/cv.pdf

+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# - icon: cv